david-kerwick/david-kerwick.github.io/content/blog/2019-04-16-intellij-tomcat-in-docker-container.markdown

 ```

 Random is a known performance problem as there just isn't enough entropy in the container.
 Normal warnings apply to urandom (it isn't full secure) but the performance on startup is still pretty poor.

+**Update**

+So it seems the slowness is a known [issue](https://forums.docker.com/t/file-access-in-mounted-volumes-extremely-slow-cpu-bound/8076/) and it's to do with Docker on the Mac, Spring and Tomcat are innocent I tried the cached setting explained [here](https://blog.docker.com/2017/05/user-guided-caching-in-docker-for-mac/) but it made no real difference.
+If you copy the war into a new image and run that container it extremely fast, but that seems like quite the pain.

+**Further update**

+So in the end what worked is to volume mount the war file to a file in the webapps folder.
+You can't do this using the bind mounts as mentioned above so add it to the Run Options.
+It now starts in about 2 seconds as opposed to 25 plus